-In the absence of dividend distributions out of the Group, consolidated equity increased by 9% or BGN 2,372 thousand from the end of 2023 reflecting mostly current profit for the reporting period, reaching BGN 29,385 thousand.
+In the absence of dividend distributions out of the Group, consolidated equity increased by 17% or BGN 4,651 thousand from the end of 2023 reflecting mostly current profit for the reporting period, reaching BGN 31,664 thousand.

 As of period end, the Company maintained unchanged its registered share capital of BGN 12,500 thousand and its Reserve Fund (which reached the maximum requirement of 10% of the registered capital or BGN 1,250 thousand as per art.
-246 of the Commercial Code in 2022), with the latter and similar funds in its subsidiaries continuing to amount to a total of consolidated general reserves of BGN 1,352 thousand.
+246 of the Commercial Code in 2022), with the latter and corresponding funds across subsidiaries totaling consolidated general reserves of BGN 1,391 thousand.

-Showing a slight overall increase by BGN 47 thousand, the rest of the Group's capital reserves reached a total value of (-) 13,690 thousand, which continued to include mostly the negative effect of BGN (-) 14,127 thousand accounted according to the rules of reporting business combinations under common control upon the Company's Reorganization from August 14 2019, specialized currency translation reserves and effects from share-based incentive programs and plans.
+Showing a decrease by BGN 90 thousand, the rest of the Group's capital reserves and components of equity reached a total value of (-) 13,827 thousand, which continued to include mostly the negative effect of BGN (-) 14,127 thousand accounted according to the rules of reporting business combinations under common control upon the Company's Reorganization from 14.08.2019, specialized currency translation reserves and effects from share-based incentive programs and plans, including the buyback of own shares.

-Together with retained earnings as of December 31 2023, accumulated earnings from the current and previous periods making part of equity as of March 31 2024 reached BGN 29,223 thousand.
+Together with retained earnings as of 31.12.2023, accumulated earnings from the current and previous periods making part of equity as of 30.09.2024 reached BGN 31,600 thousand.

-Accounting for the similar growth rates in total assets and equity, the Group maintained a balance sheet capitalization (ratio of equity to total assets) of 20%, substantially equal to the ratio recorded at the end of 2023.
+Against decreasing total assets, equity growth warranted a significant improvement in the Group's balance sheet capitalization (ratio of equity to total assets) up to 27% (comparing to just 20% at the end of 2023).